Charlie Batch: Detroit Lions

-Charlie Batch was the Detroit Lions' starter through better parts of the 1998–2001 seasons.
+Batch was a local favorite when he was selected by the Detroit Lions in the second round of the 1998 NFL draft.
+He was the Lions' starter through better parts of the 1998–2001 seasons.
 After the surprising retirement of running back Barry Sanders in 1999, Detroit struggled to find consistency in its running game, and Batch was asked to assume a "hybrid" quarterback role and assist in the Lions' running game by using various quarterback sweeps, bootlegs, and quarterback draws in an attempt to keep defenders off balance.
 He proved to be effective, but injury prone, in his years with Detroit.
 In 1999, the year Sanders retired, Batch helped rally Detroit to a surprising wildcard playoff game against the Washington Redskins.
 Batch did not play in the game, giving way to Gus Frerotte due to injury, and Detroit lost 27–13.

 The 2000 season proved to be Batch's last full season as an NFL starter.
 He was injured (leaving the Week 17 matchup against Chicago with a shoulder injury) in a pivotal game in which Detroit lost on a last-second field goal by Paul Edinger.
 The game cost the Lions a playoff berth and set into motion a radical turn of events in the Lions' front office, resulting in the hiring of Fox Sports color commentator Matt Millen as the new CEO and general manager.
 Millen's arrival ultimately resulted in an extreme makeover in Detroit's roster, and Batch became one of the more visible casualties.

 He started the 2001 season as Detroit's starter under new head coach Marty Mornhinweg, but was injured late in 2001.
 Batch was replaced mid-season by Ty Detmer for whom the Cleveland Browns received a fourth round pick, but had already planned to cut him.
 Detmer immediately came in as a starter only to throw seven interceptions against his former team.
 Batch was eventually released by the Lions that offseason for stated salary cap reasons.
 Batch had been deemed expendable due in part to the team's drafting of Joey Harrington with their first-round pick, and Millen had gone on record in his desire to find a starting quarterback other than Batch earlier that year.
 Still, Batch passed for over 9,000 yards with Detroit, reaching sixth on the Lions' all-time list.
 Ironically, Batch would ultimately last longer in the NFL than Harrington, who would prove to be a draft bust and was out of the NFL by 2009.